lfgdzuy/tutorials-api/README.md

-# Awesome Project Build with TypeORM
+# Tutorials REST API built on top of Node.js/Express, TypeORM and MySQL

 Steps to run this project: